So far Genesis has recorded two essential acts of creation:

-- What is meant by man in the image of God?
+- What is meant by man created in the image of God?

 - How does man possess the nature of God?

-- What is man's position in relation to the other things God created (Genesis 1:26b)?
+- What is man's position in relation to the rest of creation (Genesis 1:26b)?

 - How can you use this lesson to grow spiritually and help others come into a relationship with Jesus?